Last Updated on 17 March 2023 by Dan

 A pension is a pot of money (usually held in the form of investments) which is designed to help cover your expenses in later life when you’re retired and no longer earning a regular salary.

 In order to encourage saving into this structure, the Government provides various tax advantages – essentially saving the income tax you would have paid on the money you’re putting into your pension.
-You can save up to £40,000 a year into your pension and receive tax relief, unless you’re a very high earner where this allowance becomes tapered (in official speak, it just means reduced!)
+You can save up to £60,000 a year into your pension (or 100% of your earnings) and receive tax relief, unless you’re a very high earner where this allowance becomes tapered (in official speak, it just means reduced!)

 Unless you’ve opted-out of contributing to a pension, your company will also make an additional contribution to your pension, topping this up even further.